cocos/cocos-docs/en/publish/debug-jsb.md

 - Select the **Android / iOS** platform and **Debug** mode in the **Build** panel of Cocos Creator to build, compile and run a project (The iOS platform recommends connecting to the physical device via Xcode to compile and run).

-- Open address with Chrome browser: <devtools://devtools/bundled/js_app.html?v8only=true&ws={ip}:6086/00010002-0003-4004-8005-000600070008>, where `{IP}` is the local IP of the Android/iOS device, then you can debug it.
+- Open address with Chrome browser: <devtools://devtools/bundled/js_app.html?v8only=true&ws=xxx.xxx.xxx.xxx:6086/00010002-0003-4004-8005-000600070008>, where `xxx.xxx.xxx.xxx` is the local IP of the Android/iOS device, then you can debug it.
 (If you are using an older version of Chrome, you need to change the `devtools` at the beginning of the address to `chrome-devtools`)

   ![](debug-jsb/v8-android-debug.png)